Monogem

-Jennifer Ashley Hirsh Melvin (born June 25, 1986), known professionally as Monogem (stylized in all caps), is a Mexican-American singer and songwriter.
-Before starting her music career as Monogem, she appeared on season eleven of American Idol as a contestant where she placed fifteenth.
-She released her debut Spanish language album, Gardenia (2021).
+Jennifer Ashley Hirsh Melvin (born June 25, 1986), known professionally as Monogem (stylized in all caps), is an American singer-songwriter.
+She appeared on season eleven of American Idol as a contestant, where she placed fifteenth.
+Her debut album, Gardenia (2021), was released independently.

 In 2015, she released her self-titled debut extended play, Monogem.
 She later released her second extended play, 100% (2017).
 Two years later, she released her third extended play, So Many Ways (2019).

 Early life and education

 Jennifer Ashley Hirsh was born and raised in Agoura Hills, California.
-She is of Mexican and Jewish descent, with her family coming from Guadalajara, Mexico.
+She is of Mexican descent with her family coming from Guadalajara, Mexico.
 She graduated from Berklee College of Music where she studied Brazilian music.

 Musical career

 2012–2015: American Idol & Monogem

 In 2012, Hirsh auditioned for the eleventh season of American Idol in Houston, Texas.
 In the semi-final round, she performed Adele's "One and Only", but was not one of the five highest female vote-getters.
 The judges selected her to be in the Wild Card round, and she performed "Oh!
 Darling" by The Beatles.
-Eventually, she was eliminated and did not advance to the Top 13, which she ended up in the Top 24 (placed in the Top 15).
+Eventually, she was eliminated and did not advance to the Top 13, which she ended up in 15th place.

-After American Idol, Hirsh began her music career under the name of the Monogem Ring, which is a leftover glow from one of the exploded supernova stars.
+After American Idol, Hirsh began her music career under the name of the Monogem Ring.
+She explained the name which is a leftover glow from one of the exploded supernova stars.

 In 2013, Monogem released her debut single called, "Follow You".
 In 2014, she released two more singles named: "Wait and See" and "Stay With Me".
 A year later, she released a single called "The Glow" on January 20, 2015.
-They were included in Monogem's self-titled debut EP, Monogem, on February 3, 2015.
-A music video for "Wait and See" was released on August 6, 2015, directed by Michael Guilfoil.
+They were included in Monogem's self-titled debut extended play, Monogem, on February 3, 2015.
 On October 9, 2015, Monogem released another single named: "Gone".